jo-pol/MAE-gf/Marian's-patterns.md

 ### Ants
 ![ants][pic-0692] ![ants-foto][foto-0692]
 Ants came to life as a variation of the Slavic ground.
 The result looks like ants, see example 1.
 In effect, the threads between the bottom and top position of two units will be _crossed_ four times.
-Please note that there are no twitst between the cross only and whole stitch at the pins.
+Please note that there are no twists between the cross only and whole stitch at the pins.
 Example 2 shows even better why they are called "ants".
 > [ant 1][ex-0692], [ant 2][ex-0665], [3 paired crossed star][ex-3cc]